-Financial liabilities subsequently measured at amortised cost at amortised cost are determined based on the effective interest method.
+Financial liabilities that are not held-for-trading and are not designated as at FVTPL are measured at amortised cost at the end of subsequent accounting periods.
+The carrying amounts of financial liabilities that are subsequently measured at amortised cost are determined based on the effective interest method.
 Interest expense that is not capitalised as part of costs of an asset is included in the 'Finance costs' line item.